qPalee/LectureNotes/Year3/Sem1/Networking/lower-layers/modern-networks.md

 #### Traffic Engineering
-ATM gave rise to a range of 'traffic engineering' policies The idea was to share out limited bandwidth "fairly", while providing a means to change for premium services
+ATM gave rise to a range of 'traffic engineering' policies The idea was to share out limited bandwidth "fairly", while providing a means to charge for premium services
 ##### Profiles
 - Constant Bit Rate
 	- Guarantees a fixed-speed point to point link